Careers in International Trade

 Who we are

-We are the International Trade component of the Department of Foreign Affairs and International Trade Canada.
+We are the International Trade component of Foreign Affairs, Trade and Development Canada.

 Our mandate is to enable and contribute to Canada's prosperity through global commerce.